Call for Proposal

-This outline describes the information required to successfully complete and submit a proposal through our online system.
+This outline describes the information required to successfully complete and submit a proposal.

-In order to allow an independent evaluation of the relevance and potential effectiveness of the presentation and afford us the opportunity to provide or apply for continuing education credit for professional disciplines all fields must be completed.
+To allow an independent evaluation of the relevance and potential effectiveness of the presentation and afford the planning committee the opportunity to provide or apply for continuing education credit for professional disciplines all fields must be completed.
+Please confirm information is correct and accurate.

-Required fields are denoted with an asterisk (*).
-Also, word count restrictions or any other unique characteristics about a particular field are noted with “[ ].”
+Required fields are denoted with a red asterisk (*).
+Also, word count restrictions or any other unique characteristics about a particular field are noted in a red box.

 Abstract information will be used in conference marketing materials, website and mobile app to describe your presentation and what attendees will learn.